Amangitcode/HackerRank-ProblemSolution-Scala/README.md

-This repo contains SOLUTIONS for few HackerRank problems
+#HackerRank problems and SOLUTIONS!!

+Do not see the solution before you try.
 For problem detail visit HackerRank page and follow the name of the solution file. https://www.hackerrank.com

 Go by - Algorithm